hoonzis/hoonzis.github.io/_posts/2011-10-12-catalina-life-cycle-exception.md

 </dependency>
 ```

-Couriously enough I needed Jaxen in order to be able to use the
-Azure4Java tools and access to Azure table storage.
+Curiously enough I needed Jaxen in order to be able to use the Azure4Java tools and access to Azure table storage.

-Still I do not understand the real cause of this problem, so if anyone
-finds similar issue, I hope this helps.
+Still I do not understand the real cause of this problem, so if anyone finds similar issue, I hope this helps.